FormidableLabs/rapscallion/README.md

 If you cache components that change often, this will result in slower performance.
 But if you're careful to cache only those components for which 1) a `cacheKey` is easy to compute, and 2) will have a small set of keys (i.e. the props don't change often), you can see considerable performance improvements.

+## Benchmarks

 The below benchmarks _do not_ represent a typical use-case.
 Instead, they represent the absolute _best case scenario_ for component caching - up to 2,100x faster!

+However, you'll note that even without caching, a concurrent workload will be processed in roughly half the time of React, without any of the blocking!

 ```
 Starting benchmark for 10 concurrent render operations...